HitomiTenshi/dekinai/README.md

     # able to view the index file.
     location = /index.html {}

-    # Upload location of dekinai.
+    # Upload location of Dekinai.
 Note the / (slash) sign at the end of proxy_pass!
 It will make requests
     # from the root path if the slash at the end is set.
     location = /upload {
         proxy_pass http://dekinai/;